hydroper/fortoresseXY/README.md

 It is preceded by the failed attempt of another multiplayer game.

+## Discussions

+Use the [discussion forum](https://github.com/hydroper/fortoresseXY/discussions) available in this repository to discuss and share ideas.

 ## Client side

 The client side is currently empty, but will use: